ElaineNg94/PyBer_Analysis/README.md

 **Total rides:**

 The total rides in rural cities were 125, total rides in suburban cities was 625, and the total rides in urban cities was 1,625.
+Rural cities had the least amount of rides, while urban cities made the most amount of rides.

 **Total drivers:**

 The total drivers in rural cities were 78, total drivers in suburban cities was 490, and the total drivers in urban cities was 2,405.
+Rural cities had the least amount of drivers, while urban cities had the most amount of drivers.

 **Total fares:**

 The total fares earned in rural cities were $4,327.93, total fares earned in suburban cities was $19,356.33, and the total fares earned in urban cities was $39,854.38.
+Rural cities earned the least amount of fares, while urban cities made the most.

 **Average fare per ride and driver:**

 The average fare per ride in rural cities was $34.62, while the average fare per driver in rural cities was $55.49.
 The average fare per ride in suburban cities was $30.97, while the average fare per driver was in suburban cities was $39.50.
 The average fare per ride in urban cities was $24.53, while the average fare per driver was $16.57.
+According to this data, the average fare per ride and driver in rural cities was the most.

 **Total fare by city type:**